KOKO1904/cka_study_exercises/workloads_scheduling/workloads_scheduling.md

 ## The company TechNova wants to deploy its applications with the following requirements:

-- There are two nodes: master and worker01.
+- There are two nodes: controlplane and node01.

-- master has a taint: role=admin:NoExecute.
+- controlplane has a taint: role=admin:NoExecute.

-- worker01 has a label tier=testing.
+- node01 has a label tier=testing.

 - Deploy four pods with these placement rules: